Spiced Maple Glaze Donut Holes (Raw Vegan + GF)

 TO MAKE THE GLAZE: Add the coconut oil and maple syrup to a small bowl and whisk together until it forms a caramel like consistency.
 Dip the donut holes (once taken out of the freezer) into the glaze making sure to cover completely in the syrup and put them back into the freezer until the glaze has hardened.
 Repeat until all the glaze is used up.
 It may be 2 or 3 times each time make sure to re-whisk the glaze mixing it together well.

 *To make the buckwheat flour I used buckwheat groats and ground them in a coffee bean grinder.
+I like the texture much better than the store bought buckwheat flour.
 You can replace buckwheat flour with oat flour if desired.

 NOTE: Add more spice as desired.